 A unit of measurement for electrical energy equal to one billion watthours.

 An increase in the Earth's surface temperature.
 Global warming has occurred in the past as the result of natural influences, but the term is today most often used to refer to warming resulting from the emissions of greenhouse gases.

-Gases such as carbon dioxide which trap heat into the atmosphere and contribute to the potential for global warming.
-Also known the greenhouse effect.
+Gases such as carbon dioxide which trap heat in the atmosphere and contribute to global warming.
+Also known as the greenhouse effect.